rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 ### 7. Extraction of the Certificate Authority

-Finally we need the CA of our Openshift cluster, because is needed for complete the kubeconfig file for our system:admin.
+Finally we need the CA of our OpenShift cluster, because is needed for complete the kubeconfig file for our system:admin.

-We can extract this CA directly from our Openshift cluster :
+We can extract this CA directly from our OpenShift cluster :

 ```
 oc -n openshift-authentication rsh `oc get pods -n openshift-authentication -o name | head -1` \